How To Answer the Question “Why Do You Want To Leave Your Current Job?” (With Sample Answers)

 Here are some helpful tips you can follow to respond to this question in a professional manner:

 Be honest and genuine

 It is very important to answer this question honestly.
 When an interviewer asks you this question, they want to understand what you look for in a workplace and the possible reasons you may leave a job.
-If you give a genuine answer here, the chances are that the recruiters will be able to assess correctly if you are the right fit for their work culture.
+If you give a genuine answer here, the chances are that the recruiters would be able to assess correctly if you are the right fit for their work culture.

 Keep your answer positive

 You may have had to deal with difficult people in your current job.
-However, mentioning these as a reason for leaving your job is not advisable.
+But, mentioning these as a reason for leaving your job is not advisable.
 Make sure you say positive things about your current and previous employers.
 The recruiters know that someone who can say negative things about their organisation once can do so again in the future as well.

 Here are some sample answers to the question, “Why do you want to leave your current job?”:

 You can say that the learning curve for you had flattened and you wanted to learn more.
 This would show your willingness to learn and implement new skills.

 “I have been working with my current organisation for four years.
 I got the privilege to work with a great team and learned a lot from them.